 Brisket can be a more expensive cut of meat, making it a scary to smoke for the first time, but you can smoke a brisket in an electric smoker to make the process easier without compromising the great taste of a smoked brisket.

-How to Smoke a Brisket in an Electric Smoker:
+How to Smoke Brisket in an Electric Smoker

-Get your rub ready and massage it on your meat.
-Although this can be done about 2-4 hours before smoking, the brisket will have the best flavor if left to sit over night.
+Prepare the brisket.
+Ready your rub and massage it on the meat.
+This can be done 2 to 4 hours before smoking, but the brisket will have the best flavor if left to sit over night.
 We recommend putting the rub on the brisket the day before you plan to smoke.
 Liberally massage the rub over the entire meat section.
 You can use a thinner layer over the fatty area.
 Wrap the meat in aluminum foil and refrigerate overnight.

 - Apple and cherry woods add mild, sweet flavor.